truefriend-cz/Android-Fresh/README.md

-# Run & Execute Init.D Scripts Android No Root
+# Run & Execute Init.D Scripts Android (Rooted / Non-Rooted)

 How to run and execute Init.d scripts on Android devices without root access.
 Init.d is a very important file of Android operating system which executes and activates different scripts found on the phone.
 It is very useful because you can simply create a script you want and the Init.d file will activate it on the next boot.